-An unlawful detainer case is a special proceeding by a landlord to recover possession of real property from a tenant.
-The procedure for an unlawful detainer case is prescribed by statute.
-It is designed to provide an expeditious means for a landlord to recover possession when a tenant wrongfully refuses to leave.
+An unlawful detainer case is a special proceeding by a landlord to regain possession of real property from a tenant.
+The statutory procedure is designed to provide an expeditious means for a landlord to regain possession when a tenant wrongfully refuses to leave.